Abortion in Mississippi

 Abortion in Mississippi is illegal.
 The new law took effect on July 7, 2022, after Mississippi State Attorney General Lynn Fitch certified on June 27, the Supreme Court decision on Dobbs v.
 Jackson Women's Health Organization on June 24 of that year.
+State Attorney General Lynn Fitch's certification made Mississippi's 2007 'trigger law' go into effect and ban all abortions in the state, “except in the case where necessary for the preservation of the mother's life or where the pregnancy was caused by rape".

 The number of abortion clinics declined in the years prior to their outlawing, falling from thirteen in 1982 to eight in 1992.
 By 2006, only one remained.
 The final clinic closed on July 6, 2022, following the overruling of Roe v.
 Wade.
 There were 2,303 legal abortions in 2014, and 2,613 in 2015.
 Most women went out of state to get a legal abortion.

 Context

 Free birth control correlates to teenage girls having fewer pregnancies and fewer abortions.
 A 2014 New England Journal of Medicine study found such a link.
 At the same time, a 2011 study by Center for Reproductive Rights and Ibis Reproductive Health also found that states with more abortion restrictions have higher rates of maternal death, higher rates of uninsured pregnant women, higher rates of infant and child deaths, higher rates of teen drug and alcohol abuse, and lower rates of cancer screening.
 It is unlikely that abortion restrictions are the direct cause of these factors, however.
 The negative effects are more likely to be linked to access to healthcare, the number of healthcare facilities, and socioeconomic status.
 The study singled out Oklahoma, Mississippi, and Kansas as being the most restrictive states that year, followed by Arkansas and Indiana for second in terms of abortion restrictions, and Florida, Arizona, and Alabama in third for most restrictive state abortion requirements.

 According to a 2017 report from the Center for Reproductive Rights and Ibis Reproductive Health, states that tried to pass additional constraints on a woman's ability to access legal abortions had fewer policies supporting women's health, maternal health, and children's health.
 These states also tended to resist expanding Medicaid, family leave, medical leave, and sex education in public schools.
 In 2017, Georgia, Ohio, Missouri, Louisiana, Alabama, and Mississippi have among the highest rates of infant mortality in the United States.
 Mississippi had an infant mortality rate of 8.6 deaths per 1,000 live births.